-With the vagaries of Irish weather we have to grab the opportunities to get outdoors whenever we can.
-So here's some of the best places in Dublin to get outdoors with your kids and enjoy the best the county has to offer.
+Despite being a large city, Dublin actually has lots of outdoor opportunities for families.
+So here are some of the best outdoor places in Dublin to take the kids and enjoy the best the city and county has to offer.

 This delightful park is minutes from the hustle and bustle of Grafton Street but feels like it’s miles away.

 An oasis of calm and beauty in the middle of Dublin City Centre, the Iveagh Gardens are an ideal picnic spot, with beautiful greens and gardens and a small waterfall, there is nowhere nicer in Dublin on a summer’s day.

 The meadows in front of Farmleigh House in the Phoenix Park is a great spot to enjoy a picnic with great views, lots of space and with a farmers market most weekends, you can pick up tasty treats there as well.

 There are some great picnic spots in the Dublin mountains especially around Three Rocks with picnic tables available and unbeatable views of the city.